organisciak/BookwormDB/STATIC/Building.md

 Bookworm queries run fast because large amounts of memory is stored in memory.
 With some tweaking, one can create a disk-based Bookworm; these are not supported by default because they tend to be signficantly slower.

-So, how much RAM does Bookworm need?
+How much RAM does Bookworm need?

-4GB, let's say?
+It depends on a lot of things: but 4GB, let's say?
 There may be problems with lots of processors and low RAM; in these cases, the line in the Makefile setting the parallel chunk size.

 A running installations also stores a number of files in memory.
-Several different bookworms running simultaneously on a server might take up a few gigs of memory; it's not the sort of thing you can serve off an old laptop or an AWS micro instance.
+Several different bookworms running simultaneously on a server might take up a few gigs of memory.
+That is to say, you might be able to test it off an old laptop or an AWS micro instance, but you probably don't want to serve it from there.

 ### Hard Drive space